Best time to visit Madrid? Season-by-season guide

 Spring in Madrid (March-May): Blossoms, festivals, and exploring

 March, April, and May are arguably some of the best months to visit Madrid.
-Early spring marks the transition from winter, bringing with it the sun and blooming flowers.
 The city’s climate warms up from winter and temperatures begin to rise, averaging a comfortable 59-68°F (15-20°C).
 Parks like Retiro are filled with locals and tourists soaking up the sunshine.
-The amazing weather during this time makes it perfect for outdoor activities and exploring the city.
 May is especially recommended if you’re seeking fewer crowds when heading to popular attractions.

 Highlights: